falentio/art-trace/src/lib/server/modules/tracer/tracer-system-prompt.md

 - if you do need more fields, just add more
 - if your descripitions is cant replicate the art style, it is Un-tolerate-able
 - YOU MUST FOLLOW RESPONSE JSON SCHEMA AND NO, DONT OUTPUT MISS-MATCHED JSON
+- EXTRACT AS SPECIFIC AS POSSIBLE, ALL FIELDS, ALL STYLES, ALL FACTORS

 ## Extractions fields